 Question 21- What is Quality Defects in Pharmaceutical?

-Answer- Attributes of the medicinal product or component ( which may affect the quality, safety and efficacy of the product) which are not inline with approved product specification.
+Answer- Attributes of the medicinal product or component ( which may affect the quality, safety, and efficacy of the product) which are not in line with the approved product specifications.

-Question 22- What is full form of NDA, ANDA, and IND?
+Question 22- What is the full form of NDA, ANDA, and IND?

 Answer- NDA- New Drug Application

 Answer- 21 CFR is Code of Federal Regulation Title 21 which represents “Food and Drugs”.